-DARE will answer two fundamental questions identified in the recent Decadal Survey, New Worlds, New Horizons in Astronomy and Astrophysics: What were the first objects to light up the Universe, and when did they do it?
-The birth of the first stars and black holes is one of the truly transformative events in the history of the Universe.
-DARE's approach is to measure the spectral shape of the sky-averaged redshifted 21-cm signal from neutral hydrogen over the redshift range 11-35 (80-420 million years after the Big Bang), corresponding to radio frequencies 40-120 MHz.
+To accomplish these objectives, DARE will measure the spectral shape of the sky-averaged redshifted 21-cm signal from neutral hydrogen over the redshift range 11-35 (80-420 million years after the Big Bang), corresponding to radio frequencies 40-120 MHz.

 DARE is led by Jack Burns, a highly-published scientist and successful large project and senior university administrator.
 The science team includes members who first modeled the global radio signal from the Cosmic Dawn, the PI of the ground-based DARE pathfinder (EDGES), and members with extensive flight mission experience.
 The team has decades of experience with centimeter and meter wavelength observations.
-The Project Manager at NASA Ames, the Spacecraft Project Manager at Ball Aerospace, and the Science Instrument Manager at JPL are seasoned veterans from multiple NASA space science missions.
+The Project Manager at NASA Ames and the Spacecraft Project Manager at Ball Aerospace are seasoned veterans from multiple NASA space science missions.

 Interested in learning more about DARE mission design and operations?